GridinSoft Review: Quick Expert Summary

 Overall, GridinSoft’s interface can feel confusing for beginner users, except for the Android app — the Windows app is cluttered, uses soft color which makes it hard to distinguish between features, and puts all explanatory text in small fonts.
 However, GridinSoft’s interface supports nearly 30 languages, so non-English speakers might be interested in checking out this program.

 - Email support.

 - Website help resources.

-I received an automatic acknowledgment by email immediately after submitting my question, with a link to GridinSoft’s FAQ page.
 But I had to wait 4 days for the email support team to reply to my support request — that’s long enough for most users to uninstall GridinSoft and get a better antivirus program with a competent customer support team.
 Adding insult to injury, the answer that I finally received from GridinSoft was just a copy/paste from the official web site that didn’t really answer my question.

 Is GridinSoft a Good Antivirus?

 Not really, no — GridinSoft is an overpriced and minimally useful anti-malware scanner.
 GridinSoft’s Windows app doesn’t provide the same level of malware detection as top competitors like Norton and Bitdefender.
 In my tests, it wasn’t able to detect more than 70% of malware samples.

 Plus, it doesn’t have any of the helpful extras offered by leading antivirus brands, like a firewall, device optimization tools, a VPN, or a password manager.

 GridinSoft’s other primary security feature, the anti-phishing shield, was also pretty bad at blocking phishing sites during my testing.
 Free built-in protections from Chrome and Firefox performed better than GridinSoft’s paid protections.